SinisaVukmirovic/Good-Web-Fonts-App/README.md

 ![Main page](screenshot-1.png)
 ![Font page](screenshot-2.png)

-App is based on Goggle Fonts page color scheme in dark mode, with view transitions, detailed pages and filtering by font type option.
+App is based on Goggle Fonts page color scheme in dark mode, with view transitions, detailed font pages and filtering by font type functionality.

-Some technologies used for this APP might not work on all browsers!
+#### Some technologies used for this APP might not work on all browsers!
 ____

-#### View Transition staggers if a lot of transitioned elements are one the screen and, sometimes, not working properly...
+#### View Transition staggers if a lot of transitioned elements are one the screen and, sometimes, not playing properly...

 #### Tryed out HSL() function for creating different color shades based on main color.
 --theme-clr: hsl(203, 100%, 23%);

 color: hsl(from var(--theme-clr) h s calc(l + 25));
-##### NOTE: HSL() color creating functionality doesn't work in border colors
+##### HSL() color creating functionality doesn't work in border colors

 #### Visually hidding elements in the DOM with this class
 .visually-hidden {